 It sends digestive enzymes from your pancreas to an area much farther down in your small intestine.

 These changes mean that your body does not have the time or the space to break down the fats, proteins, and carbohydrates from foods you eat into smaller particles that your body can absorb.
 This causes you to lose weight quickly.
 You are also likely to keep the weight off longer than with restrictive type weight-loss surgeries.
 But you may also have more long-term complications.

 Problems with absorbing fat

 After BPD-DS, you will be at high risk for many nutritional problems (deficiencies).
 The surgery makes it harder for you to digest and absorb fat.
 This can mean your body doesn’t get enough of vitamins.
 A, D, E, and K. These vitamins are fat-soluble.
 This means they dissolve in fat when they are inside your body.
-If you cannot absorb fat, you won’t be able to fully absorb or store these vitamins.
+If you can't absorb fat, you won’t be able to fully absorb or store these vitamins.

 You need vitamin D to help absorb calcium, so you can have too little calcium in your body after BPD-DS.
 This is a very real concern, especially for women.
 Women are more likely to have weak bones (osteoporosis).
 Studies show that 4 years after BPD-DS, about 2 out of 3 people will be low in vitamins A, D, and K. Half will be low in calcium.